Back to blogComparison

 Pricing comparison: tier by tier

-The two entry-level offerings (Nimbus Single Drive and Cloud-PBS Shared EU) are compared below:
+The two entry-level offerings (Nimbus Single Drive and Cloud-PBS "Datastore Standard" shared EU) are compared below:

 Volume